-In 2018, the Drug Enforcement Agency's Automation of Reports and Consolidated Orders System (ARCOS) reported that the number of dosage units distributed nationwide at the retail level (i.e., hospitals, pharmacies, practitioners, treatment programs, and teaching institutions) was down from 2017.
+In 2020, the Drug Enforcement Agency's Automation of Reports and Consolidated Orders System (ARCOS) reported that the number of dosage units distributed nationwide at the retail level (i.e., hospitals, pharmacies, practitioners, treatment programs, and teaching institutions) was down from 2018.
 However, opioids continued to rank as fifth out of the seventh most distributed controlled prescription drugs.
-Hydrocodone and oxycodone products were dispensed at more than twice the rate of any other controlled prescription drug [65].
-Although the amount of prescription opioids available on the legitimate market has declined each year since peaking in 2011, the number of prescription opioids available in 2018 remained significant.
-ARCOS indicated that 10.8 billion dosage units of opioid controlled prescription drugs were manufactured and distributed in 2018.
-Of that number, more than 79% were oxycodone and hydrocodone products [65].
+Hydrocodone and oxycodone products were dispensed at more than twice the rate of any other controlled prescription drug, which remains a steady trend [64].
+Although the amount of prescription opioids available on the legitimate market has declined each year since peaking in 2011, the number of prescription opioids available in 2020 remained significant.
+ARCOS indicated that 9.7 billion dosage units of opioid controlled prescription drugs were manufactured and distributed in 2019.
+Of that number, approximately 78% were oxycodone and hydrocodone products [64].

 Prescribing rates are down overall, but they vary widely between states, particularly at the county level.
-The nationwide prescribing rate for 2017 was 58.5 prescriptions per 100 persons, yet some counties had rates that were seven times higher than the national average.
-For example, Alabama and Arkansas had the highest prescription rates (greater than 100 prescriptions for 100 people), while New York and Hawaii had the lowest rates at 37.8 and 37 prescriptions per 100 people, respectively [65].
+The nationwide prescribing rate for 2018 was 51.4 prescriptions per 100 persons, yet some counties had rates that were seven times higher than the national average.
+For example, Alabama and Arkansas had the highest prescription rates (just under 100 prescriptions for 100 people), while New York and Hawaii had the lowest rates at 34.0 and 33.4 prescriptions per 100 people, respectively [64].